achobanov/sample-course/BG/03-Simple-conditions/09-Exercises-02.md

 [slide]
 # Problem: time plus 15 minutes

+[code-task title="Print out Hello World" executionStrategy="csharp-dot-net-core-code"]

+[code-editor language=csharp]
+[/code-editor]

+[task-description]
 Write a program that **inputs hours and minutes** from a 24-hour day and calculates how much it will be **after 15 minutes**.
 Print the result in **hh: mm** format.
 Hours are always between 0 and 23, and minutes are always between 0 and 59.
 Hours are written with one or two digits.
 Minutes are always written with two digits and zero at the front when needed.

-[task]
-    [code-editor language=csharp]
-    [/code-editor]
-[/task]
+[/task-description]

+[code-io /]

+[/code-task]

 ## Sample Input and Output